JMDKC/jmdkc.github.io/_posts/2020-08-22-shonibare-friedman.md

 The larger-than-life-size sculpture and its pose are immediately recognisable to a British viewer, even if they can’t quite place the source: it’s the statue that adorns the Old Bailey, London’s criminal court, the background image of so many news stories on famous trials down the years.
 A symbol of the structural injustice Black Britons continue to face, reconfigured.

-Elsewhere on view in the window-facing room is [a work I saw in Nottingham earlier this year](http://artangled.com/2020/03/08/forrester-nottingham/), a dance club scene from Denzil Forrester, who took inspiration from reggae clubs in Hackney back in the 80s.
-To offset the injustice, it’s a scene of Black joy.
+Elsewhere on view in the window-facing room is [a work I saw in Nottingham earlier this year](http://artangled.com/2020/03/08/forrester-nottingham/), a blue-hued club scene from Denzil Forrester, who took inspiration from the reggae clubs he visited in Hackney back in the 80s.
+To deepen the sense of injustice, we are reminded of Black joy.

 *Yinka Shonibare: Justice for All is at Stephen Friedman Gallery (London).
 15 June - 27 August 2020*